smcclatchy/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 teaching: 30
 exercises: 30
 questions:
-- "What are the steps ivolved in running QTL mapping in Diversity Outbred Mice?"
+- "What are the steps involved in running QTL mapping in Diversity Outbred Mice?"
 objectives:
 - "Reviewing the QTL mapping steps learnt in the first two days"
 keypoints: